lili151987/python-pi-example/README.md

 # python-pi-example
-this is an examplo how to use git
+this is an example how to use git